hanami/controller/README.md

 `Hanami::Action` follows the Hanami philosophy: a single purpose object with a minimal interface.

 In this case, `Hanami::Action` provides the key public interface of `#call(env)`, making your actions Rack-compatible.
-To provide custom behaviour when your actions are being called, you can implement `#handle(req, res)`
+To provide custom behaviour when your actions are being called, you can implement `#handle(request, response)`

 **An action is an object** and **you have full control over it**.
 In other words, you have the freedom to instantiate, inject dependencies and test it, both at the unit and integration level.